Compare 400+ holiday insurance policies from over 50 travel insurance providers

 Those who love their winter sports will need to take out cover specifically for skiing and snowboarding.
-The cover is often sold as a bolt-on to an existing policy and the higher premium reflects the increased risk of medical treatment, as well as additional cover for ski equipment, piste closures and the loss of expensive lift passes.
+The cover is often sold as a bolt-on to an existing policy and probably won’t be cheap, but the higher premium reflects the increased risk of medical treatment, as well as additional cover for ski equipment, piste closures and the loss of expensive lift passes.
 If you are doing winter sports, ensure you have full winter sports travel insurance to protect you.

 Many people take cruise holidays and ensuring that your holiday is fully covered is important.
 Therefore check that any policy you are choosing covers cruises.
 Cruise insurance is often sold as an add-on to many policies.

 Backpacker or long-stay insurance is used by those who travel for periods of more than one month and is often sold for up to one year away.
 Effectively it is like normal travel cover but gives you peace of mind for an extended travel period.